ProgPrak21/DARA-Assistant/readme.md

 ## Further Details

-If you are interessted in the architecture and underworkings and t
+If you are interessted in the architecture and technical background of the extension please [have a look into the report](report.md).